Cheranga/Alinta/Readme.md

 - [x] The solution is hosted in GitHub.
 - [x] Automatic CI/CD pipelines have been set to the `master` branch through `Azure DevOps`

+Two separate CI/CD pipelines have been configured (just for kicks!)
+* A CI/CD pipeline will build and deploy the web API as an `Azure Web App`

+* A CI/CD pipeline will build the code then will create a docker image and pushes it to Docker Hub.
+Then it will use that image to host the web API as an `Azure Web App for Containers`.

+The latter builds a docker image and pushes

 ## Deployments

 - [x] Azure Web App